 If you think we should remove or reduce this penalty, see "Removal of Penalties - Reasonable Cause."
-Also see Publication 15, Circular E - Employer's Tax Guide or Publication 51, Circular A - Agricultural Employer's Tax Guide for deposit requirements.
+Also see Publication 15, Circular E - Employer's Tax Guide or Publication 51, Circular A Agricultural Employer's Tax Guide for deposit requirements.

-42 Failure to Deposit - IRC 6656 - Insufficient or Late Deposits and Taxes Paid Directly to IRS -We charged a penalty because according to our records:

-you didn't deposit the correct amounts of tax on time, and

-you made one or more of your deposits to an unauthorized financial institution, paid your tax directly to the IRS, paid the tax with your return, or you did not make your deposit(s) electronically as the law requires.
+- 42 Failure to Deposit IRC 6656 Insufficient or Late Deposits and Taxes Paid Directly to IRS -We charged a penalty because according to our records: - you didn't deposit the correct amounts of tax on time, and - you made one or more of your deposits to an unauthorized financial institution, paid your tax directly to the IRS, paid the tax with your return, or you did not make your deposit(s) electronically as the law requires.

+electronically as the law requires.
 We applied your deposits and payments in the date order we received them.
 We used your Record of Federal Tax Liability to determine where to apply your deposits.
 We figured the penalty on any tax not deposited, deposited late, or not deposited in the correct amounts.
-For additional details see Information on Failure to Deposit Penalty, Code 56.
+For additional details can be formation on Earling to Deposit details see Information on Failure to Deposit Penalty, Code 56.

-43 Failure to Deposit - IRC 6656 - Taxes Paid Directly to IRS and Missing Information - We charged a penalty because you paid taxes to an unauthorized financial institution, directly to the IRS, with your tax return, or you did not make your deposit(s) electronically as the law requires.
+43 Failure to Deposit - IRC 6656 - Taxes Paid Directly to IRS and Missing Information -- We charged a penalty because you paid taxes to an unauthorized financial institution, directly to the IRS, with your tax return, or you did not make your deposit(s) electronically as the law requires.
 Also, your Record of Federal Tax Liability was incomplete or illegible, or the liability amounts you reported didn't equal the net taxes for the tax period.
 Therefore, we averaged the total tax liability and distributed it equally throughout the tax period.